ia-toki/tcframe/docs/introduction.rst

 - Not all people know how to write a test cases generator.
 - To avoid writing repetitive and boring tasks, for example, creating test case files with appropriate numbering, running official solution against the test case input files, etc.
-- To make all problems in a contest have test cases generator programs with consistent format.
+- To make all problems in a contest have test cases generator with consistent format.

 For the above reasons, **tcframe** was developed.